Trinity NDT WeldSolutions Private Limited

 Re-examination for Unsuccessful candidates

-Those who do not receive the necessary passing scores must wait at least thirty (30) days or complete any extra training the NDT Level 3 Examiner deems necessary before taking the exam again.
-To appear for a re-exam, nominal fee shall be deposited to the training coordinator.
-Re-examination date and time will scheduled informed to the candidate.
+Those who do not receive the necessary passing scores in the above NDT examinations must wait at least thirty (30) days.
+Or complete any extra training the NDT Level 3 Examiner deems necessary before taking the exam again.

 Fee for Re-examination